carosellagiuliano-max/welltry/codex.md

 - Implement helper routines to:
   - Pseudonymise a customer
   - Verify that no clear personal data remains outside retention spheres

+Backups and DSGVO

+- Supabase backups are used only for disaster recovery
+- Backups are not retroactively anonymised
+- Document in deletion-and-retention.md:
+  - That deleted or anonymised data may still exist in historical backups until their retention period expires
+  - That a restore is always a full restore and after restore anonymisations must be re applied before returning to production usage

 Consent granularity